 We rely on annual indicators that are formed into a composite score each year.
 Each of the six categories outlined above possesses a set of annual indicators and a final composite index.
-In addition, we select nuanced supplemental indicators and conduct quarterly policy tracking to keep up with fast-moving economic and policy developments in China.

-This year's China Pathfinder measures the 2020 performance of eleven countries-and China's 2010 performance-using the same standardized metrics.
-The selected country list is as follows: Australia, Canada, China, France, Germany, Italy, Japan, South Korea, Spain, the United Kingdom, and the United States.
-Aside from China, all other countries are members of the OECD and are considered market economies.
-These specific countries were chosen according to being in the top-ten country list for highest gross domestic product (GDP).
+In addition, we To calculate composite scores, we use the Min-Max methodology. select nuanced supplemental indicators and conduct quarterly pol-This is necessary to normalize countries' scores from the individicy tracking to keep up with fast-moving economic and policy develual indicators, which have different units and scales.
+The Min-Max opments in China. normalization method was selected because it preserves country clustering and countries' relative performance distance.
+Min-Max This year's China Pathfinder measures the 2020 performance uses each dataset's minimum and maximum datapoints to establish of eleven countries-and China's 2010 performance-using the a "lower bound" and "upper bound."
+Each country value X within a same standardized metrics.
+The selected country list is as follows: given indicator is taken in relation to these bounds.
+China Pathfinder Australia, Canada, China, France, Germany, Italy, Japan, South subtracts the lower bound from the country value and then divides Korea, Spain, the United Kingdom, and the United States.
+Aside the outcome by the difference in the upper and lower bounds.
+This from China, all other countries are members of the Organisation normalizes every indicator from zero to one.
+We use a scale of 0 for Economic Co-operation and Development (OECD) and are conto10 for the composite scores, so the datapoints are multiplied by sidered market economies.
+These specific countries were choten after completing the Min-Max process.

-China Pathfinder added China's 2010 performance as a datapoint to benchmark China's present-day progress since the last decade.
-That also provides data prior to the start of President Xi Jinping's administration and can provide an objective picture of how China's economy has developed since.
+sen according to being in the top-ten country list for highest gross Some indicators have opposite implications for large values and domestic product (GDP). small values.
+For our purposes, we set the following standard for all China Pathfinder added China's 2010 performance as a datapoint indicators and composite score readings: smaller values (i.e., those to benchmark China's present-day progress since the last decade. closer to zero) indicate "low" and larger values (i.e., those closer to That also provides data prior to the start of President Xi Jinping's ten) indicate "high" openness or development.
+Some indices that administration and can provide an objective picture of how China's we adopt measure restrictiveness levels on foreign direct investeconomy has developed since. ment (FDI) or capital flows, and larger values represent areater Annual Indicators restrictions on openness.
+For indicators that follow this pattern, we reversed the values before initiating the Min-Max method for the Our criteria for selecting annual indicators has two main compocomposite.
+Value reversal involved setting the maximum bound for nents: data timeliness and ability to make international comparithese indicators and using it to subtract each country datapoint.

-Annual Indicators

-Our criteria for selecting annual indicators has two main components: data timeliness and ability to make international comparisons.
-These criteria inherently limit each other, as timely data often do not have extensive country coverage.
+sons.
+These criteria inherently limit each other, as timely data often China Pathfinder's composite indices blend de jure and de facto indicators.
+De jure indicators measure a country's institutions or legal framework characteristics, while de facto indicators are outcome oriented and seek to measure the actual effects of said institutions.
+While there is an argument to be made for using one or the other, we chose to integrate both into a blended composite score for each cluster.
+Selecting only de jure indicators opens do not have extensive country coverage.
 This created obstacles in our data collection process, and the path we chose with our annual indicators reflects the ideal solution to these data availability problems.
 The annual China Pathfinder report has a foundation of quantitative methods and sources.
 It mixes source types for data analysis.